 The road climbs on towards Sheffield and if you’ve a moment pause and look back down over the landscape and the the superb views across Mounts Bay to the Lizard far beyond Penwith.

 The road twists and turns, flanked by gorse topped banks, occasionally dropping down through stands of mossy trees flanked by streams and it gives a real taste of the ancient character of Cornwall.
 Look out for Boleigh Farm that straddles the road where Samuel John Lamorna Birch lived and worked for a while and then decide whether to take the Lamorna turn off or continue on to the Merry Maidens

-A tiny fishing village of Lamorna backed by a quarry that supplied the granite for the Thames embankment – to this day a tumble of granite blocks can be seen on the hillside as though the workers just walked away on day.
+A tiny fishing village of Lamorna is backed by a quarry that supplied the granite for the Thames embankment.
+To this day a tumble of granite blocks can be seen on the hillside, as though the workers just walked away on day.

 Back on the road and on the left the Merry Maidens are brown signed with a small lay-by to park in.

 One of the many stone circles surviving in this part of Cornwall, a county that hasn’t experienced such intensive agricultural practices as other parts of the country.
 Yet still many stone circles were lost through field clearances.
 The Merry Maidens was preserved on the express orders of Lord Falmouth to his tenants, when he forbade them to cultivate the ground.
 The Merry Maidens it is thought to be the finest surviving circle dating from the Late Stone age to Mid-bronze age, with a perfect circle of nineteen stones.

 To continue the tour and back to the sea taking the sharp turn down to